corona-school/user-app/README.md

 `npm start` will start GraphQL Codegen in Watch mode - to check GraphQL queries and generate types for them - and the React Development server in two separate processes.
 For a better development experience one can also `npm run start-graphql` and `npm run start-dev-server` in two separate shells.

+## Query Parameters

+These Query Parameters can be supplied to any path of the User-App:

+**?temporary** opens the App in a temporary session where all credentials are stored in Session Storage instead of Local Storage and no Device Token is created.
+ Thus each tab opened with this query parameter uses a different session and closing the tab invalidates the session.
+This is very useful for local testing and troubleshooting issues when logging in as a user.

+**?token=authtokenP1** logs in the user using the "legacy authToken".
+There are some well known tokens for test users, i.e. `authtokenP1`, `P2`, ... for pupils and `authtokenS1`, `S2`, ... for students.

 ## Development Tools

 To analyze and optimize the bundle, run `npm run analyze-bundle`, then open `build/source-map.html` in a browser.